ixofoundation/ixo-multiclient-sdk/README.md

 #### Composing Messages

-THe following example describes one type of message.
+The following example describes one type of message.
 Reference the `__tests__` directory of this repository for further examples of most messages and how to format them.

 ```js
 import { ixo } from "@ixo/impactxclient-sdk";